-As part of our education and outreach activities, 13 researchers from the Lab taught a variety of courses at the Winter 2023 session of the US Particle Accelerator School, which took place from January 23 – February 3, 2023, in Houston, Texas.
+Six researchers from the Lab taught a variety of courses at the Summer 2023 session of the US Particle Accelerator School, which took place from June 5-16, 2023, in Long Island, New York.

 BELLA Center Research Scientist Lieselotte Obst-Huebl will mentor an Office of Science Graduate Student Research program scholar on an 8-month-long research project.
 Starting in August, the project aims to improve the models used to describe the interactions of lasers with targets.

 Ina Reichel, ATAP’s Education, Outreach, & Diversity Coordinator, and Rama Kuravi from Berkeley Lab’s Engineering represented the Lab at the Oakland Unified School District’s inaugural OUSD STEM Fair at Oakland High School.
 The event attracted over 1,400 Oakland students.

 And this July, the Lab will host the Science Accelerating Girls’ Engagement in STEM (SAGE).
 The one-week summer camp for public high school students (aged 14-17) provides participants with an opportunity to learn from the Lab’s Scientists and engineers about what life in STEM professions is like.

 June marks the start of Pride Month—a time when we celebrate LGBTQ+ identity with love and pride, and recognize the ongoing contribution that our LGBTQ+ colleagues are making to advance and support scientific breakthroughs.

 This month is also Immigrant Heritage Month, when we celebrate the contributions that immigrants and their descendants have made to our shared history and culture.